birds-canopy/canapy/README.md

 ### Annotate data

 Annotation in canapy is performed by an Annotator.
-There are several Annotator currently available, but the simplest one and the most useful is the
+There are several Annotators currently available, but the simplest one and the most useful is the
 SynAnnotator: